stelligent/mock-pipeline/README.md

 To see a video describing Mock Pipeline, see [Technological Accelerants for Organizational Transformation](https://www.youtube.com/watch?v=42gDK3MDuJI&feature=youtu.be&t=1647).

-## Cloud9
+## Setup
-These instructions assume you're using AWS Cloud9.
+These instructions assume you're using [AWS Cloud9](https://aws.amazon.com/cloud9/).
 Adapt the instructions if you're using a different IDE.

 ```
 sudo su